simonmichael/hledger_site/src/ledger.md

 How is hledger different from Ledger ?
 First, the high-order differences:

-- hledger is actively maintained (since 2008)
+- hledger is actively maintained (since 2008).
+There's a new release every quarter.
-- hledger focusses strongly on UX, reliability, and real-world practicality
+- hledger focusses strongly on UX, reliability, and real-world practicality.
-- hledger is written in Haskell, which helps with correctness and maintainability
+- hledger aims to be somewhat useful to non-techies and accounting beginners, also.
-- hledger tries to reimplement Ledger's best parts in more depth, with improved functionality and robustness.
+- hledger tries to reimplement Ledger's best parts in more depth, with more consistency and robustness.
+- hledger is written in Haskell, which helps with correctness and maintainability.

 Compared to Ledger, hledger has

 - a complete and accurate manual
 - standard "financial statement" reports
-- multi-column reports
+- multi-period reports
 - an easier query syntax
 - better depth limiting
 - a battle-tested CSV/SSV/TSV import system
-- and comes with multiple officially-supported user interfaces (CLI, TUI, WUI, HTTP-JSON).
+- and comes with multiple officially-supported user interfaces (CLI, TUI, web, HTTP-JSON).

 Compared to hledger, Ledger has